How to Use Nettle To Handle Heavy Periods

 Nettle soup is a traditional recipe that’s not only delicious but also a great way to consume this plant in a healthy, natural way.

-Have one bowl a day as an first course or add a handful of fresh nettle leaves to your dinner.
+Have one bowl a day as a first course or add a handful of fresh nettle leaves to your dinner.
 Do this for at least three months.

 Juice and smoothies

-You can make fresh juices and smoothies with nettle and other ingredients such as pears, apples, bananas, berries, celery, spinach, vegetable milks, cacao, etc.
+You can make fresh juices and smoothies with nettle and other ingredients such as pears, apples, bananas, berries, celery, spinach, plant milk, cacao, etc. This is a great way to use nettle to handle heavy periods.

 - Juices: After using a blender or crushing the leaves by hand, sift and strain.
 Add a little water and you’re all set.